Sureshpatil4348/Fxlabs.ai_Back_end/README.md

 - Trigger policy: Alerts fire on RSI threshold crossings (Overbought ≥ OB, Oversold ≤ OS) on the current closed bar only (no live/intrabar evaluation).
 - Only‑NEW: Not required; detection uses previous vs current closed bar to identify a fresh crossing.
+- Startup warm‑up: First observation per key is baselined; no initial trigger for existing in‑zone conditions.
 - Rearm policy: Threshold‑level re‑arm.
 After a trigger at OB, re‑arm when RSI returns below OB; for OS, re‑arm when RSI returns above OS.
 - Evaluation timing: Closed‑bar only (evaluates at timeframe boundaries).
 Intrabar/live evaluation is disabled to ensure RSI‑closed compliance.
 - Cooldown: Per (alert, symbol, timeframe, side) cooldown (default 30 minutes).
 Override with `cooldown_minutes` on the alert (persisted to `rsi_alerts.cooldown_minutes`).